-- [36] As construed above, the essential elements are steps for graphically representing project progress information according to a certain scheme.
-The steps for graphically representing project information do not involve new functionality but are instead characterized by the intellectual meaning and appearance of the information. - [37] The Applicant contended in the RFA that the invention is statutory, referencing Re Fair Isaac Corp's Patent Application 2144068 (2013), 115 CPR (4th) 39, CD 1339 (Pat App Bd & Pat Commr) [Fair Isaac] for support.
-Specifically, the Applicant submitted that the essential elements of graphically indicating the determined relative rate of progress and updating this indicated rate are clearly "something that manifests a discernible effect or change," unlike the output signal of Fair Isaac (at para 40). - [38] As we noted in the PR letter:
+- [32] As construed above, the essential elements are steps for graphically representing project status information according to a certain scheme.
+The steps for graphically representing project information do not involve new functionality but are instead characterized by the intellectual meaning and appearance of the information. - [33] The Applicant contended in the RFA that the invention is statutory, referencing Re Fair Isaac Corp's Patent Application 2144068 (2013), 115 CPR (4th) 39, CD 1339 (Pat App Bd & Pat Commr) [Fair Isaac] for support.
+Specifically, the Applicant submitted that the essential elements involving the presentation of displayed information are "something that manifests a discernible effect or change," unlike the output signal of Fair Isaac (at para 40).

+[34] As we noted in the PR letter:

-Our preliminary view is that the graphically indicated rate of the present invention is, by itself, abstract and has only intellectual meaning-like the output signal of Fair Isaac (at paras 40, 46, 57).
+Our preliminary view is that the displayed information of the present invention is, by itself, abstract and has only intellectual meaning-like the output signal of Fair Isaac (at paras 40, 46, 57).
 Thus, neither output has physical existence or causes a physical change or effect, and neither invention contains statutory subject matter.

-[39] We also noted in the PR letter:
+[35] We also noted in the PR letter: